remi-daigle/MarxanConnect/docs/index.Rmd

 Not for the typical user.
 Building from source is only necessary if you plan to contribute to the project (see [Contributing](#contributing) section below) or if you want to use the bleeding edge version of the app.

-Building this repository has only been tested on Python 3.5.2 64-bit on a machine running Windows 10, your mileage may vary! (*Please note, I could not build the app using Anaconda*).

 * Download this repository
 * If necessary, edit the hard coded file paths in [setup.py](https://github.com/remi-daigle/MarxanConnect/blob/master/setup.py) and [WindowsSetupBuilder.iss](https://github.com/remi-daigle/MarxanConnect/blob/master/WindowsSetupBuilder.iss)
 * open a terminal or `cmd` window (or git bash) in the project directory and type: